yaniv-golan/whatsapp-mcp/README.md

 - **WhatsApp Already Logged In**: If your session is already active, the Go bridge will automatically reconnect without showing a QR code.
 - **Device Limit Reached**: WhatsApp limits the number of linked devices.
 If you reach this limit, you'll need to remove an existing device from WhatsApp on your phone (Settings > Linked Devices).
 - **No Messages Loading**: After initial authentication, it can take several minutes for your message history to load, especially if you have many chats.
+- **WhatsApp Out of Sync**: If your WhatsApp messages get out of sync with the bridge, delete both database files (`whatsapp-bridge/store/messages.db` and `whatsapp-bridge/store/whatsapp.db`) and restart the bridge to re-authenticate.

 For additional Claude Desktop integration troubleshooting, see the [MCP documentation](https://modelcontextprotocol.io/quickstart/server#claude-for-desktop-integration-issues).
 The documentation includes helpful tips for checking logs and resolving common issues.